GodsonicCodes/simple_shell/README.md

  ## The Installation Process : Getting HSH

-Clone the below repository and compile the files into an executable using the GCC compiler.
+You would have to Clone the below repository and compile the files into an executable using the GCC compiler.
 ```
 https://github.com/GodsonicCodes/simple_shell.git
 ```